juchen3637/CPE-322/README.md

 # Normal Bullet Point List
 - Hello
 - This
-  - Is
+-   is
-    - A
+-     a
-    - List
+-   list
 # Normal Number List
 1. One
 2. Two